pewsou/asyncflow-cpp/README.md

 *Threadpool*:

-can create and run in parallel indefinite number of isolated sessions.
+can create and run in parallel virtually unlimited number of isolated sessions.
 Each session stores set of functions.

 Session types available: